MauriceConrad/hetzner-cli/README.md

 $ records --zone bluepic.de get www:AAAA

 # Find all records of any type
+$ records --zone bluepic.de get

+# This works even great to get all records of any type
 $ records --zone bluepic.de get :
 ```